 - Device surveillance

-- Registry-based randomized clinical trials (R-RCT)
+- Registry-based randomised clinical trials (R-RCT)

 - Flexible data integration